ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-09-23-MathJaxProblems.md

 ---
 comments: true
-title: MathJax Problems
+title: MathJax Problems with Jekyll [To be solved]
 math: true
 image:
   path: https://images.ctfassets.net/3viuren4us1n/1Ghw96A2tcYRfRezOwtmjx/e646778f3f53e50ea3e857e9cdb23120/Computer_vision.jpg?fm=webp&w=1920
 date: 2023-09-20 12:00:00
-categories: [machine-learning, computer-vision]
+categories: [debug]
-tags: [machine-learning, computer-vision]
+tags: [debug]
 ---

-## MathJax Problem
+## MathJax Problem with Jekyll

+> The problem has been identified as being caused by the Jekyll markdown engine.
+I'm still looking for a solution.
+Discussion about this problem can be found on GitHub [here](https://github.com/mathjax/MathJax/issues/3103).
+{: .prompt-info }

-### No.1 - I found an unuseful fix
+### No.1
 ### When two inline equations are in the same line

 For each RoI (also for each class), PS RoI pooling is applied to obtain *normalized* offsets $ \Delta \hat{p}_{i, j} $ and then transformed to the real offsets $ \Delta p_{i, j} $